 - whether the motion states factual grounds that, even if true, entitle the party to relief; and

 - whether the files and records of the case show to the satisfaction of the court that the defendant’s factual allegations are true.

 If the court finds that a defendant is entitled to post-conviction relief, the judge has several options.
 Depending on the case, the judge may vacate the judgment and/or grant a new trial.
 Or the judge could impose a new sentence and/or discharge the defendant.6

-If the judge decides to deny the 35(c) motion without a hearing, he/she will issue a written denial within 63 days.
+If the judge decides to deny the 35(c) motion without a hearing, he/she will issue a written denial within a 63-day time period.
 If the judge wants to hold a hearing before deciding on the motion, the entire process takes longer.

 First, the judge will order the prosecution to file a written response within 35 days.
 Next, the defendant may file a written reply to the prosecution within 21 days.

 Then, the court will hold a hearing where both sides may present arguments and evidence.
 Finally, the court will usually make a final decision with 63 days of the hearing.7